KyawNaingTun/lumen-neo4j-api-ready-starter/readme.md

 # Lumen and Neo4j Starter
 =======
-This repo is focus on API development.
+This project is focus on API development.
 So, you can't see views.

 ## How to get it ?